MicrobiologyETHZ/Methods_in_Microbiomics/docs/profiling/metagenomes.rst

 --------

 - Overview
-- Database
+- Profiling using marker genes
+- Extensive database.
+For more details see ...

 .. note::

     Sample data and conda environment file for this section can be found :download:`here <../downloads/metag.tar.gz>`.
 See the :ref:`tutorials` section for instructions on how to unpack the data and create the conda environment. ...
+Installation requires database download expect it to take a little bit of time.

 .. mermaid::